Where Everything Fights Everything

 Ancient gods versus recent transportation trend.
 Ten millennia of cultural dominance cannot be outscooted.

-Entertainment value cat Wins
+Entertainment value Cat Wins

 Electric Scooter